lightmeter/lightmeter.github.io/index.md

 - View multiple exposure combinations at a glance.
 No adjustment of time or aperture necessary
 - Highlight your preferred time and aperture and see their according combinations at first glance
 - Remembers your last measurement and allows you to change ISO and other settings
-- Offers locked metering and automatic exposure measurement
+- Offers locked spot metering and automatic exposure measurement
 - Shows the sunny 16 rule matching to the measured light which is great to train your light metering abilities
 - Shows the measured light in exposure value (EV)
 - Shows full step time and aperture values only and makes your reading and setting your exposure fast and less irritating
 - Saves battery and makes reading more relaxed since it offers you to stop reading the scene.
 If stopped the camera is will not consume energy.

 > Remember: a light meter assumes you measure an average grey scene.
 This is especially important if you decide for spot metering.
 If you e.g. spot meter a white wall, the final image will be exposed grey.

+> Since the app is designed for simplicity there is no flash metering, incident metering or front camera support.